 - Situations around you: In some situations, consider using the personal stories of another family member(s) or friend as a topic of conversation with your loved ones, spiritual advisors, doctors, etc. Sharing a real, tangible story can help you lead into your own conversation about your medical wishes with those close to you.

 - New Year, New You: The New Year is a time when many people decide to make changes.
 Use this time to talk with those close to you about any changes you’re making in your life, including a discussion around advance directives and your wishes.
 Talk about any medical care you may or may not want

-Download our designation of health care surrogate and living will form or our free Guide to Advance Directives booklet.
-To receive a printed version of our free Guide to Advance Directives booklet for free via mail, please fill out the form.
+Download our designation of health care surrogate and living will form in English and Spanish.
+You can also download our free Guide to Advance Directives or request a free printed version by completing the form on the main Advance Directives page.